jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 These are but some of the simple observations that were groundbreaking, yet they were about events that happened nearly forever.

 All of this insights that flow for these three books are based on one simple fact.
-Humanity is not a biological species.
+Humanity is no longer just a biological species.
 We haven't been for many centuries.
 And with each passing invention we leave the biological kingom of Life further behind.
 We did not start fire with our eyes.
 We did not chart the world with our hands.
 We do not spread most information face to face.
 The ways in which we gather resources, protect ourselves from the elements, defend ourselves from danger, communicate with each other, and so many more things, has increasingly been with technology.

 Humanity evolves with technology.
 And technological evolves according to the same rules of evolution as biological.
 Like watching the apple fall, once we become self-aware of these facts, we can harness the power and take control of natural phenomenon by writing natural laws.